jamesbaldwin05/data-science-teaching-cosine/modules/beginner/01_python.md

 ### Exercise
 """
-Generate a list containing the squares of numbers 1-10 using a list comprehension, then print the result.
+Generate a list `squares` containing the squares of numbers 1-10 using a list comprehension, then print the result.
 """
 ```python
 squares = []